Feathered & Furry Foto Farm

 I get it done...ALL OF IT.
 I am a very busy person and I am a multi-tasker.
 No one could get all of this done without being that kind of a person.
 But please understand that I am a busy person and each and every moment of my time is extremely valuable!

-To top it all off I try really hard to spend as much time with my Granddaughter Emery as I can...she is truly one precious little sweetheart!
+To top it all off I try really hard to spend as much time with my Granddaughters Emery and Lillian as I can...They are truly precious little sweethearts!

 Texting works best for my life at this moment in time.
 If I can help you find the right color of peacock, that once in a lifetime puppy you have been looking for - or a precious baby bunny - I am there to help.